Restaurants in London

 Eating out in London is expensive but a lunchtime sandwich and soft drink shouldn't cost more than £8 and an evening meal at a standard restaurant, excluding drinks, can be had for £15.

 The Avenue Restaurant and Bar is a favourite with the inhabitants of St James, and produces good modern British and Mediterranean food.
-This minimalist restaurant is good value and always packed, despite a sometimes patchy service.
+This minimalist restaurant is good value and is always packed, despite a sometimes patchy service.
 The best tables are towards the back, on the mezzanine level.
 Set menus are usually excellent, and competitively priced.
-For starters try the crayfish salad, and for mains the roast Atlantic halibut (flounder) and the White Park sirloin come highly recommended.
 Quality wines are available by the glass.
 Open daily for lunch and dinner.

 Address: 7-9 St James's Street